 Oxford may be “this vicinity’s purchasing middle,” but it’s no longer immune from these realities.

-Though that dike of inevitability, have to it ever smash, may additionally decide for the town’s decision-makers.
-Right or incorrect, Oxford is committed to preserving Calhoun County’s authentic large-scale purchasing experience as just that — a big-scale shopping enjoy.
-Giving up on retail at that corner of Alabama 21 and U.S. 78 isn’t an alternative Oxford is inclined to bear in mind.
+That dike of certainty, have it ever smash, may additionally decide for the town’s decision-makers.
+Right or incorrect, Oxford is committed to preserving Calhoun County’s authentic large-scale purchasing experience as just that — a big-scale shopping experience.
+Giving up on retail at that corner of Alabama 21 and U.S. 78 isn’t an alternative.
+Oxford is inclined to consider a magic wand that will lather extra lipstick on a getting older face or morph a spiritless, antiquated mall into valid opposition for Oxford Exchange and locations past.
+Let’s hope it’s the latter.
+After this, there may be no extra possibility of unveiling every other “new” Quintard Mall.